csmithersslc/50StatesOfHorror/Christina's 50 States of Horror.md

 Alabama - Dead Birds, Body Snatchers, Laid to Rest Alaska - 30 Days of Night
 Arizona - Piranha, Psycho
-Arkansas - he Town That Dreaded Sundown
+Arkansas - The Town That Dreaded Sundown
 California - Lost Boys, Zodiac, Sharknado, American Horror Story S1, Poltergeist, Scream Colorado - The Shining
 Connecticut - A Haunting in Connecticut, I Spit On Your Grave Florida - Day of the Dead, American Horror Story S4, Jeepers Creepers Georgia - Deliverance, Walking Dead
 Hawaii - Snakes on a Plane, A Perfect Getaway
-Idaho - Iado Transfer
+Idaho - Idado Transfer
 Illinois - Halloween
 Indiana - Stranger Things, Close Encounters of the Third Kind, An American Crime Iowa - The Crazies